• Skip to primary navigation

 21. Candied Apples (Liebesäpfel)

-These candied apples are covered in a caramel sugar glaze that is coloured red.
+These candied apples are covered in a caramel sugar glaze that is colored red.
 They are eaten from wooden skewers and taste simply divine.
 Another word for them is "Liebesäpfel".
 (Love Apples).

 Actually, the term "Liebesapfel" was used to describe a tomato in the 19th century.
-The name originates from the red colour, but also as the apple is a symbol of love magic.
-The apple is a symbol of feminity, sexuality and fertility.
+The name originates from the red color, but also as the apple is a symbol of love magic.
+The apple is a symbol of feminity, sexuality, and fertility.

 22. German Christmas Sweets